This summer we’ve seen unprecedented bushfires and unprecedented generosity in response.

 People are applying for these grants on our website, with a few basic checks.
 Our volunteers are also using iPads to help those without internet access to apply.

-We are also providing a bereavement payment of $20,000 to the identified next of kin of people who have died in the fires.
+We are providing a bereavement payment of $20,000 to the identified senior next of kin of people who have died in the fires.
 We are working with state coroners to get in touch with eligible people.

 Our experience in every disaster shows that new needs will emerge with time.
 We will continue to announce further bushfire assistance as people start to rebuild in their communities.